neooFeng/blog/server/Building Microservices 1: Service.md

 Experience has shown us that interfaces structured around business-bounded contexts are more stable than those structured around technical concepts.
 By modeling the domain in which our system operates, not only do we attempt to form more stable interfaces, but we also ensure that we are better able to reflect changes in business processes easily.

 Domain-driven design (DDD) provides a framework that can get you most of the way to a set of well-designed microservices.
-DDD has two distinct phases, strategic and tactical.
+DDD has two distinct phases, ***strategic*** and ***tactical***.
 In strategic DDD, you are defining the large-scale structure of the system.
 Strategic DDD helps to ensure that your architecture remains focused on business capabilities.
 Tactical DDD provides a set of design patterns that you can use to create the domain model.
 These patterns include entities, aggregates, and domain services.
 These tactical patterns will help you to design microservices that are both loosely coupled and cohesive.

 ![ddd-process](./images/bms/ddd-process.png)